waii-ai/waii-sdk-js/doc/docs/user-module.md

   - `roles` (optional): An array of strings representing the roles assigned to the user.

-The `Tenant` object is defined as
+The `Tenant` object is defined as:

-    •	`id` (required): A string representing the unique ID of the tenant.
+  -	`id` (required): A string representing the unique ID of the tenant.
-	  •	`name` (required): A string representing the display name of the tenant.
+	-	`name` (required): A string representing the display name of the tenant.
-	  •	`org_id` (optional): A string representing the organization ID of the tenant.
+	-	`org_id` (optional): A string representing the organization ID of the tenant.
-	  •	`variables` (optional): A dictionary of key-value pairs representing the tenant’s variables.
+	-	`variables` (optional): A dictionary of key-value pairs representing the tenant’s variables.

 ### Create Tenant